OpenLineage/OpenLineage/website/docs/integrations/spark/configuration/usage.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Configuring the OpenLineage Spark integration is straightforward.
 It uses built-in Spark configuration mechanisms.
+However, for **Databricks users**, special considerations are required to ensure compatibility and avoid breaking the Spark UI after a cluster shutdown.

 Your options are: